breakintoprogram/agon-vdp/MANUAL.md

 - `VDU 23, 0, 3, x; y;`: Get ASCII code of character at character position x, y
 - `VDU 23, 0, 4, x; y;`: Get colour of pixel at pixel position x, y
 - `VDU 23, 0, 5, channel, waveform, volume, freq; duration;`: Send a note to the VDP audio driver
+- `VDU 23, 0, 6`: Fetch the screen dimensions

 These commands will return their data back to the eZ80 via the serial protocol